ladycosy/anna-portfolio-page/README.md

 # anna-portfolio-page

-This is portfolio with deployed web applications
+This is a portfolio page created in `HTML and CSS`.
+The code had been written from the scratch in `VS Code` program.

 ## User Story